Cheapest electricity in Adelaide, SA

 - If you don’t use a lot of gas, a flat rate tariff will be cheaper than a block rate tariff, where low volume use incurs cheaper usage rates.

 For a quick overview, you can estimate your potential savings from switching to the cheapest electricity plan (on our database) using our electricity bill calculator.
+However, you'll need to have your latest power bill on hand to get an accurate estimation.

 Contract length and expiries